 Hand washing will be the most gentle method for cleaning a sequined blouse or sweater.
 Always completely button or zip all closures and turn the garment inside out.
 Use cool water and a detergent designed for hand washing.
 Do not scrub vigorously or wring the garment tightly.
 Too much agitation can bend or break the sequins.

 If you choose to machine wash clothes with sequins, again button or zip the garment completely.
 Turn the garment inside out so that the sequins are protected.
 Place the garment in a mesh lingerie bag for protection.
 Always use the gentle cycle with a cold water wash and rinse and a mild detergent.
 Set the spin cycle on the lowest speed to prevent damage to the sequins.

 Drying Clothes With Sequins

-Skip the dryer.
-Never put sequined garments in an automatic dryer - the sequins could melt.
-If the garment is made from a woven fabric, it can be hung to air dry dry.
-Knitted items with sequins and any especially heavy garment should be dried flat using a vented mesh stand or on thick towels.
+Never put sequined garments in an automatic dryer because the sequins or glue could melt.
+If the garment is made from a woven fabric, it can be hung to air dry.
+Knitted items with sequins and any especially heavy garment should be dried flat.

 Never iron clothes with sequins.
-Even ironing on the wrong side with a pressing cloth can cause the sequins to melt.
-If you must remove wrinkles, use a clothes steamer carefully.
+Even ironing on the wrong side with a pressing cloth can cause the sequins or glue to melt.
+If you must remove wrinkles, carefully use a clothes steamer.
 Steam on the wrong side and keep the steam wand at least twelve inches away from the fabric.